DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 #### Extrapolation power

 One of the key features of a generative model is the capacity to infer distributions of unseen data points during the training.
 Unseen data points refer to showers originating from particle energies different from the range of training.
-In the figzres below we can see longitudinal and transverse profiles of 0.5 GeV and 600 GeV which are extrapolated values to the energy range of training (1GeV-500GeV).
+In the figures below we can see longitudinal and transverse profiles of 0.5 GeV and 600 GeV which are extrapolated values to the energy range of training (1 GeV-500 GeV).

 ![](/img/ML_Model/Training/PBWO4Geo_50_48_120_CondE/extrapolTest_05GeV.png)